minseosolve/blog/pages/pages/portfolio/index.md

 - **Mocha.js** for running tests
 - **Chai** for assertions

-[*This Project*](https://github.com/minseokim/data-structures-tdd) is a library that you can learn to implement data structures in JavaScript in your local environment while at the same time utilizing TDD(Test-Driven-Development).
+Learn to write unit tests and review data structures at the same time! [*This Project*](https://github.com/minseokim/data-structures-tdd) is a library that you can use to learn to implement data structures in JavaScript in your local environment while at the same time utilizing TDD(Test-Driven-Development).
 It supports common data structures such as binary search trees(balanced/unbalanced), heaps, circular arrays, graphs and tries.
-I created the entire testing spec/each implementation because I wanted to review data structures while at the same time learn to practice TDD and write unit tests.
+I created the entire testing spec/each implementation from scratch because I wanted to review data structures while practicing TDD and writing unit tests.

+---
 ### JSON Query Generator

 [![Image](http://i.imgur.com/T7n1UMQ.png)](https://minseokim.github.io/query-generator)